jules2689/TweetSearch/README.md

  - The `BatchRunQueries` script first setups up a `Indexer` object which initially calls the `Preprocessing` script, which removes all invalid information (punctuation etc.).
  - The `Indexer` then creates an index on the resulting text.
  - Next, `BatchRunQueries` extracts all queries from the `topics_MB1-50.txt` and extracts individual queries using the `BeautifulSoup` Library, an information scraping library for Python.
- - After the queries are parsed, the script runs each query against the `Indexer` one by one.
+ - After the queries are parsed, the script runs each query against the `Indexer` one by one, and prints the results.

 ### Preprocessing